SCHUFA Reform 2026: How the New NextGen Score Works

 What These Criteria Actually Mean for You

-This single criterion carries more than double the weight of any other factor.
-Even one unpaid phone bill that gets reported to SCHUFA can cost you most of these 264 points and drop your score significantly.
-The good news: once the debt is settled, the new 18-month deletion rule (see below) can clear it faster than before, provided the three conditions are met.
+This single criterion carries more than double the weight of any other factor, scoring between 100 and 264 points.
+Even one unpaid phone bill that gets reported to SCHUFA can cost you most of those points and drop your score sharply.
+There is a hard edge here: while a default is still open and unpaid, SCHUFA calculates no score at all, which can block loan and rental applications entirely.
+The good news is that once you settle the debt, the 18-month deletion rule (see below) can clear it faster than before, provided the conditions are met.

 Inquiries (criteria 2 and 3) - watch your applications